 Jet A is one of the most commonly used aviation turbine fuels.
-As part of our commitment to comprehensive fueling solutions, Foster Fuels’ Mission Critical division now offers Jet A fuel supply and delivery to private sector and government clients within a 100-mile radius of our Brookneal, Virginia, headquarters.
+As part of our commitment to comprehensive fueling solutions, Foster Fuels’ Mission Critical division now offers Jet A fuel supply and delivery to the private sector and government clients within a 100-mile radius of our Brookneal, Virginia, headquarters.
 Contact us to arrange a delivery or request a quote.

-We also offer consultation services to determine whether or not bulk storage, flight line or self-dispensing is right for your organization.
+We also offer consultation services to determine whether or not bulk storage, flight line, or self-dispensing is right for your organization.

-To keep prices low, we work with multiple suppliers and fuel terminals across the country giving us the flexibility to shop around and pass the savings on to our customers.
+To keep prices low, we work with multiple suppliers and fuel terminals across the country, giving us the flexibility to shop around and pass the savings on to our customers.
 As a result, we are able to offer unique pricing plans with the option for wholesale buyers to lock in a rate on a cost-plus-margin basis.
-Compared to direct fuel purchased through an FBO, our customers typically realize substantial cost savings — contact Foster Fuels directly to request a quote.
+Compared to direct fuel purchased through an FBO, our customers typically realize substantial cost savings—contact Foster Fuels directly to request a quote.

 The Foster Fuels Difference

-Since we opened our Jet Aviation division, Foster Fuels has safely delivered and dispensed thousands of gallons of Jet A fuel.
+Since we opened our Jet Aviation division, Foster Fuels has safely delivered thousands of gallons of Jet A fuel.
 We have a dedicated fleet of terminal-ready delivery vehicles and one of the best-trained teams in the industry.
 Our aviation fueling experts are ACE certified via Shell Aviation and undergo additional training on fuel sample analysis multiple times per year.

 Count on us to deliver a dry and clean product every time.
 We provide two-stage testing and inspections, first at the terminal and then again before transloading into the dispensing unit.
 We will meet and exceed quality standards for pleasure and commercial aviation, as well as spraying, ROW trimming, over-seeding, air ambulance, reconnaissance, and other helicopter services.